-You may revoke your proxy at any time before it is voted (in the case of proxy cards) by giving notice to the Secretary of the Company or by executing and mailing a later-dated proxy.
+You may revoke your proxy at any time before it is voted (in the case of proxy cards) by giving notice to the Secretary of the Company in accordance with the instructions set forth below in the proxy card or by executing and mailing a later-dated proxy.
 To revoke a proxy given or change your vote cast, by telephone or via the Internet, you must do so by telephone or via the Internet, respectively (following the directions on your proxy card), by 11:59 p.m.
 Eastern Time (10:59 p.m.
-Central Time) on October 4, 2021.
+Central Time) on October 3, 2022.